Mini Banana Bread Loaves

 3. Spoon the mixture evenly into the tins (they will be fairly full), and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 25 to 28 minutes.
 Let cool for a few minutes in the tins on a wire rack, then turn the little loaves out onto the rack to finish cooling.
 Serve warm or at room temperature.

-The edited text is below.

-1. Preheat the oven to 350° F, and lightly and oil 8 (2×4-inch) mini loaf pans.